lsampaioweb/openssl-certificates/README.md

 # Config File:

-In the config [File](roles/certificate/files/config.yml "Config File"), you will find all the **default** configurations that will be used to generate the certificate related files.
-You should not change configs in this file if that config will be used for only one certificate.
+In the config [file](roles/certificate/files/config.yml "Config File"), you will find all the **default** configurations that will be used to generate the certificate related files.
+You shouldn't change this file if the config will be used for only one certificate.
 If that's the case, you should create a specific config file inside the folder of the certificate, with only the configs you want to be different from the default ones.

 # Available Import Options: